artefactual/archivematica-docs/getting-started/troubleshooting/faq.rst

    possible to include :ref:`pre-existing checksums <transfer-checksums>`, which Archivematica will also verify.

-   To check fixity of AIPs in storage, Artefactual has written a separate command-line app called `Fixity`_ (further user documentation for Fixity is pending).
+   To check fixity of AIPs in storage, Artefactual has created a Fixity `API endpoint`_ in the Storage Service which will perform a bag check and update the Storage Service database with the results of that check.
+   Artefactual has also written a separate command-line helper-application called `Fixity`_ which uses this endpoint to enable batch fixity checking across the AIP store.

 #. **Is Archivematica a storage system?**